Raj-Purohith-Arjun/ABOUT/README.md

 - 👋 Hi, I’m Raj-Purohith-Arjun
-- 👀 I’m interested in web development and python
+- 👀 I’m interested in Data science and business analyst works
-- 🌱 I’m currently learning javascript
+- 🌱 I love to work with python
-- 💞️ I’m looking to collaborate on web development,python projects
+- 💞️ I’m looking to collaborate on Machine learning and Data science projects
 - 📫 How to reach me
 -  ph:9014943620
 -  whatsapp:9676807518